joelek/overdrive/readme.md

 ## The ODI file format

 The [ODI file format](./odi.md) is Overdrive's own compact, highly-flexible and freely available disc image format.
-A [reference implementation](./source/lib/odi.h) is included with the Overdrive utility.
+A [reference implementation](./source/lib/odi.h) is available in Overdrive's source code.

 ## Sponsorship